deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 [“Hold out your hands, please.”]

 They did, warily, and Julian squirted a healthy dollop into their palms.
 Yan poked at it dubiously with a furrowed brow.
-“What *is* this... soap?
+“What *is* this...soap?
 Made from what?”

 Hoeff had more or less pressure-washed all the mud off the cavebros and they were standing in the middle of the parking lot, shivering next to the electric heaters that he had thoughtfully brought out.
 But the two idiots were so goddamned smelly there was no way on God’s green…Cimbrean…that Julian would allow them into his home.